ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/WeaponComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of main object health)
-- **Description**: Maximum health for this inventory storage component.
+- **Description**: Maximum health for this weapon component.
 Higher values increase durability.
 Can be specified as absolute value (e.g., `100.0`) or percentage of main object's max health (e.g., `50%`).
 If percentage is used (contains `%` suffix), [MaxHealthValueType](#maxhealthvaluetype) is automatically set to `PERCENTAGE` during parsing.
 At initialization, percentage values are calculated as a percentage of the main object's max health.
 - **Default**: `0.0`
-- **Example**: `MaxHealth = 60.0` or `MaxHealth = 50%`
+- **Example**: `MaxHealth = 80.0` or `MaxHealth = 50%`

 <a id="initialhealth"></a>
 #### `InitialHealth`
 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of main object health)
-- **Description**: Starting health for this inventory storage component when the object is created.
+- **Description**: Starting health for this weapon component when the object is created.
 Can be specified as absolute value or percentage of main object's max health.
 If percentage is used (contains `%` suffix), [InitialHealthValueType](#initialhealthvaluetype) is automatically set to `PERCENTAGE` during parsing.
 At initialization, percentage values are calculated as a percentage of the main object's max health.
 Automatically clamped to [MaxHealth](#maxhealth) and `0.0` during component initialization when the object is created.
 - **Default**: `0.0`
-- **Example**: `InitialHealth = 60.0` or `InitialHealth = 50%`
+- **Example**: `InitialHealth = 80.0` or `InitialHealth = 50%`

 <a id="maxhealthvaluetype"></a>
 #### `MaxHealthValueType`